coxem14/Whats-So-Funny-Humor-Text-Classifier/README.md

 The ROC AUC score for the model is 0.968.
 ```

 Much better, still not quite on par with Naive Bayes.
-I think there is still room to improve, but RF is so much more computationally expensive for this type of classification, I don't think it is worth it.
+I think there is still room to improve, but RF is so much more computationally expensive for this type of classification, it's probably not worth it.

 [Back to Top](#Table-of-Contents)

 ### Multilayer Perceptron

-With the mlp model, I tried a few different max features (1000, 5000, and 10,000).
-There was no difference in accuracy between 5000 and 10000, so I decided to limit it to save computation.
-I limited the batch size and hidden layer size as well (mostly just to make it run faster).
-My very basic first attempt resulted in my best model yet - I think there is definitely still room for improvement!
+With a very basic mlp model, I was able to achieve the best model yet!
+I think there is still room for improvement.

 ```
 mlp_pipeline = Pipeline([('tfidf', TfidfVectorizer(max_features=5000)),